-The Portuguese constitution ensures the right to inform, to inform oneself, and to be informed (article 37(1)), the right to intra-procedural information (article 268(1)), and the general right of access to administrative documents (article 268(2)).
+The Portuguese Constitution ensures the right to inform, to inform oneself, and to be informed (article 37(1)), the right to intra-procedural information (article 268(1)), and the general right of access to administrative documents (article 268(2)).
 Moreover, Portugal has implemented an open file policy regarding administrative documents.

-The main piece of legislation is embodied in Law No. 46/2007, which regulates access to and the re-use of administrative documents.
+The main piece of legislation is Law No. 26/2016, which regulates access to and the re-use of administrative documents.

 The right of document access includes, as a rule, the right to obtain the reproduction of documents, the right to consult documents and the right to be informed of the existence and the contents thereof.
-However, when one is not a party to the relevant administrative procedure, under aforesaid 2007 law rules, access to documents that are instrumental either in proceedings that are undecided or in the preparation of a decision shall be postponed until the decision has been adopted or until the proceedings has been discontinued.
+However, when one is not a party to the relevant administrative procedure, under the rules of Law No. 26/2016, access to documents that are instrumental either in proceedings that are undecided or in the preparation of a decision shall be postponed until the decision has been adopted or until the proceedings has been discontinued.

 The right to document access, when barred, can be enforced via the Committee of Access to Administrative Documents and also, absent compliance by the relevant entity with the opinion adopted by the committee, before administrative courts.
-From accessed documents, commercial or industrial secrets relating to the internal life of companies are discontinued.
+From accessed documents, commercial or industrial secrets relating to the internal life of companies are redacted or deleted.

-Referred Law No. 46/2007 can, at the national level, be a useful non-negligible legal mechanism for a competitor to try to gain access to documents held by national authorities related to a state aid matter.
+Law No. 26/2016 can, at the national level, be a useful legal mechanism for a competitor to try to gain access to documents held by national authorities related to a state aid matter.